Tibet (1912–1951): 1930s to 1949

-The People's Republic of China claims that the Kuomintang Government 'ratified' the current 14th Dalai Lama, and that Kuomintang representative General Wu Zhongxin presided over the ceremony; both the ratification order of February 1940 and the documentary film of the ceremony still exist intact.
+The Kuomintang Government 'ratified' the current 14th Dalai Lama, and that Kuomintang representative General Wu Zhongxin presided over the ceremony; both the ratification order of February 1940 and the documentary film of the ceremony still exist intact.
 Wu Zhongxin (along with other foreign representatives) was present at the ceremony.
+Reports from contemporary newspapers, sourced directly from Lhasa, also give witness to these ceremonies.
+For example, the Associated Press on Feb 22, 1940 writes:

+Regarding the ceremony, according to Associated Press reports dated Feb 23, 1940:

+Likewise, according to United Press reports dated Feb 22, 1940:

+Billings Gazette Sun reports dated Feb 18, 1940:

-The British Representative, Sir Basil Gould, who was present at the ceremony disputes the Chinese claim to have presided over it.
-He criticised the Chinese account as follows:
+Britain, who had an interest in Tibet at the time and wished to undermine Chinese sovereignty over it, had a representative, Sir Basil Gould, who claims to have been present at the ceremony, and opposes the above diverse international sources that China presided over it.
+He claims that:

-Tibetan author Nyima Gyaincain wrote that based on Tibetan tradition, there was no such thing as presiding over an event, and wrote that the word "主持" (to preside or organize) was used in many places in communication documents.
+Tibetan author Nyima Gyaincain wrote that based on Tibetan tradition, there was no such thing as presiding over an event, and claims that the Han Chinese word "主持" (to preside or organize) was used in many places in communication documents.
 The meaning of the word was different than what we understand today.
 He added that Wu Zhongxin spent a lot of time and energy on the event, his effect of presiding over or organizing the event was very obvious.

 In 1942, the U.S. government told the government of Chiang Kai-shek that it had never disputed Chinese claims to Tibet.
-In 1944, the USA War Department produced a series of seven documentary films on Why We Fight; in the sixth series, The Battle of China, Tibet is incorrectly called a province of China.
-(The official name is Tibet Area, and it's not a province.)
+In 1944, the USA War Department produced a series of seven documentary films on Why We Fight; in the sixth series, The Battle of China, Tibet is incorrectly called a province of China (as the Chinese officially referred to the administrative division of Tibet as Tibet Area, which was distinct from a province).
 In 1944, during World War II, two Austrian mountaineers, Heinrich Harrer and Peter Aufschnaiter, came to Lhasa, where Harrer became a tutor and friend to the young Dalai Lama, giving him sound knowledge of Western culture and modern society, until Harrer chose to leave in 1949.